Jakemcp97/Python-project-pp3/README.md

 ## Features

 ### Implemented Features
 - Score tracking : As you play the program stores and manages the players score and the dealers score allowing a winner to be chosen.
+The scores are calculated based on the randomly drawn cards values.

 ![score-tracking](images/card%20score.png)

 - User input for decision making : The gane requires the user to interact rather simply to progress through the game.
+This includes choosing to hit or stand as actual game functions, pressing enter to continue is implemented as a break to allow the user to take in cards and scores, and the restart function requires that a user input Y or N based on whether they would like to play another hand or not.

 ![user-interact](images/user-input-example.png)